Ask a Law Question, Get an Answer ASAP!

 if he is not satisfied with the response of Invesco, you can refer his complaint to the financial ombudsman service which has the power to independently review their actions and position and can order compensation to be paid if they find that the service has fallen below the level that is reasonable to expect

 your brother will also be due interest on the money since his investments have been sold

 Thanks Joshua.
-I've got to get back to work, but if there is anything else my email [email protected]
+I've got to get back to work, but if there is anything else my email [email protected] Thank you

 a referral to the financial ombudsman is free of charge and the ombudsman's decision is binding upon Invesco though not upon your brother. the complaint can only be referred to the ombudsman once a formal complaint has been completed with Invesco